rfbproto/rfbproto/rfbproto.rst

     to be anything like the RFB protocol.

 **Under no circumstances should you use a different protocol version number**.
-Protocol versions are defined by the maintainers of the RFB protocol, RealVNC Ltd. If you use a different protocol version number then you are not RFB / VNC compatible.
-To ensure that you stay compatible with the RFB protocol it is important that you contact RealVNC Ltd to make sure that your encoding types and security types do not clash.
-Please see the RealVNC website at http://www.realvnc.com for details of how to contact us; sending a message to the VNC mailing list is the best way to get in touch and let the rest of the VNC community know.
+If you use a different protocol version number then you are not RFB / VNC compatible.

+All three mechanisms for extensions are handled by RealVNC Ltd. To ensure that you stay compatible with the RFB protocol it is important that you contact RealVNC Ltd to make sure that your encoding types and security types do not clash.
+Please see the RealVNC website at http://www.realvnc.com for details of how to contact them.

 Protocol Messages
 =================